-- The Insurance and Risk Management Program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+- The online Insurance and Risk Management Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Indiana State University has an outstanding placement record of its insurance and risk management majors in the industry.
 Opportunities for challenging and rewarding careers in insurance and risk management are exceptional.
 Few industries can match the diversity of career opportunities that are available to ISU insurance and risk management graduates.